kwfcfc/leetcode-in-rust/README.en.md

 [中文版说明 »](./README.md)

-# LeetCode Top 150 Problems Project (Devcontainer Enabled)
+# LeetCode Problems Project (Devcontainer Enabled)

-This is a minimal Rust example project configured for containerized development using [Devcontainer](https://containers.dev/), ideal for use with VS Code or VSCodium.
+This is a Rust project configured for containerized development using [Devcontainer](https://containers.dev/), ideal for use with VS Code or VSCodium to practice Leetcode problem.

 ## 📦 Project Structure